[Last updated: December 2, 2022]

 If you need documentation of community service hours, you must have your arrival and departure times logged each time you volunteer.
 Ask for an Engaged Volunteer to record the times of your arrival and departure.
 We cannot certify community service hours if this procedure is not followed.
 New volunteers who need community service hours must complete orientation.

-Two and a half blocks east of Dupont Circle, Foundry United Methodist Church generously provides space for the project and our donated library.
+Two and a half blocks east of Dupont Circle, Foundry United Methodist Church generously provides space to DC Books to Prisons.
 The church is located at 1500 16th St NW, Washington DC, 20036.

-To get there via Metro, take the red line to Dupont Circle, leave via the south entrance, walk partially around the circle to P St. and go east 2.5 blocks.
+To get to us via Metro, take the Red Line to Dupont Circle, leave via the south entrance, walk partially around the circle to P Street, and go east 2.5 blocks.

-To get there via the blue/orange line, go to McPherson Square, leave via the White House exit, walk one block west on I St. Once you get to 16th St., wait for buses heading north (Buses come about every 5 to 10 minutes before 7:30).
-When the bus goes through the tunnel, pull the "stop requested" wire and get off at the next stop which is the intersection of P St. and 16th St NW.
+To get to us via the Blue/Orange Line, go to McPherson Square, leave via the White House exit, walk one block west on I Street.
+Once you get to 16th Street, wait for a northbound bus.
+When the bus goes through the tunnel, pull the "stop requested" wire and get off at the next stop which is the intersection of P Street and 16th Street NW.

-If you are driving, please be aware Foundry does not have a parking lot, so you will need to find street parking.
+If you are driving, please be aware Foundry does not have a parking lot for visitors, so you will need to find street parking.